fortran-lang/stdlib/doc/specs/stdlib_sorting.md

   replaced by random values.

-On three different default character arrays, each of length 4 and of size `20**4, with characters drawn from the set a-p:
+On three different default character arrays, each of length 4 and of size `20**4, with characters drawn from the set "a"-"p":

 * Char.
 Decreasing - values decrease uniformly from `"pppp"` to `"aaaa"`.